Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 ## Hardware/Software requirements
 PC with: (you can outsorce the compile process to a compile server, )
 - Ubuntu/Debian (other OSs are possible, but you are on your own)
-- 8GB of RAM (4GB if you execute the build processes sequentially and don, with IntelliJ and some webbrowser tabs 16GB is helpful)
+- 8GB of RAM (4GB if you execute the build processes sequentially.
+With IntelliJ and some web browser tabs open 16GB is very recommendable)
 - Dual core CPU (more is definitly better)

 ## Setup Steps